Eddiemetrium/Eddiemetrium-First/README.md

 # Eddiemetrium-First
  My first website as a developer.
-My friend Shem actually chalenged me to start coding and here is my first project.
+My friend Shem actually challenged me to start coding and here is my first project.
+No lie it was kinda fun till I was told I need actual challenges and projects in order to grow as a developer...